Aubagne: Political life

 Between 1965 and 2014, Aubagne has elected three Communist mayors: the municipal council is composed mainly of communist, socialist, and other left-leaning members.
 Still, a significant portion of the population supports centre, right-of-centre, or even far-right political positions.
 In the second round of elections in 1988, both a representative of the French Communist Party (Parti communiste), Jean Tardito, and a representative of the far-right National Front party (Front National), Joëlle Melin, were elected.
 Edmond Garcin, of the Communist party, was elected mayor from 1965 to 1987.

 In 2001, the resignation of Jean Tardito brought Daniel Fontaine (PCF) to the position of mayor.
 In 2008 there were 4 candidates in the first round of municipal elections: Daniel Fontaine for The United Left and a civil society, Sylvia Barthelemy for the UMP and the New Centre, Jean-Marie Orihuel for the Democratic Movement, and Joëlle Melin for the National Front.
 In the second round the United Left, the Civil Society, and the Democratic Movement joined together to form the Left Union list which was renamed the "rainbow".
 In 2014, the mayorship shifted as Gérard Gazay (UMP) was elected to the position of mayor after an alliance with Sylvia Barthelemy during the second round.

+The Hôtel de Ville was established in a house on Rue Saint-Matthieu in 1828.